 Chinese Internet Companies.
 Chinese Internet portals such as Sina, Sohu, Netease and Tencent offer a broad range of online services, including news, wireless value-added services, email, online shopping, blogs, chat rooms and community networks.
 Sina has its own search engine, "iAsk," and Sohu also has its own search engine, Sogou.
 Each of our Chinese Internet portal competitors has generated significant traffic, a loyal user base and a large and broad customer base.
 These portals have widely recognized brand names in China and some have greater financial resources than we do.
 We compete with these portals primarily for user traffic and online advertising.
-We also face growing competition from other Internet search service providers such as Yisou, Sousou, Zhongsou and Youdao.
 In addition, we compete with B2B service providers such as Alibaba.